 This program leads to an Associate in Applied Science degree and prepares beginning students and licensed practical nurses to take the National Council of State Boards of Nursing Licensure Examination for Registered Nurses.
-Graduates who pass the exam can accept entry-level jobs in acute, intermediate and long-term health care facilities.
-Requirements for the degree are listed below.
+Graduates who pass the exam can accept entry-level jobs in acute, intermediate and long-term care facilities.

-Every student in the nursing program should be aware that the Missouri State Board of Nursing may refuse to issue a license to any person who has been found guilty of violating federal or state laws and for any of 14 causes listed in Section 335.066 of the Missouri Revised Statutes 1986.
-(Copies of this law are available from the Missouri State Board of Nursing.)
+Every student in the nursing program should be aware that the Missouri State Board of Nursing may refuse to issue a license to any person who has been found guilty of violating federal or state laws and for any of the 15 causes listed in Section 335.066 of the Missouri Revised Statues 1986.
+Copies of this law are available from the Missouri State Board of Nursing.